-- Parent(s) and child's legal names, addresses, and contact details. - · Case number or reference to the original name change filing. - A clear request to seal the record.
+- · Parent(s) and child's legal names, addresses, and contact details. - Case number or reference to the original name change filing.
+Including the "dead" name is not required if the name has been legally changed prior to the request to seal a record. - A clear request to seal the record.